svenstaro/memefs/README.md

 ## What this does

 **memefs** will look at a given subreddit or multi and fetch a bunch of hot-sorted media posts.
 It then exposes them to the user as a filesystem.
 It also runs a background job to refresh the memes in order to ensure that your memes stay as dank as possible.
+So, in theory, this could have some useful use-cases such as fetching posts in a wallpapers subreddit.

 ## Change your memes